 Feature Description Purpose: To retain the employment of the Executive KMP leading the Tactical Communications (Mr S P Sangster) and Zetron (Mr S A French) businesses and to incentivise the achievement of certain profit growth targets.
 Face value: 125,000 performance rights were issued to each of Mr S P Sangster and Mr S A French.
-The share price used by the Board in January 2023 to determine the face value of the shares was \$4 per share (5-day VWAP on 31 December 2022 was \$3.98), resulting in a face value of \$500,000 for the LTI gran to each executive. hould the vesting conditions be achieved.
-The value will depend on the Codan share price at the time of Eligibility: Only the Executive General Manager of the T General Manager of Zetron were eligible for this factical Communications business and the Executive issue of performance rights.
-Summary of performance This LTI grant has two tranches.
-Seventy perce the remaining 30% is subject to a service condit ent (70%) will be assessed against segment profit, and ion (retention based). conditions: Segment Profit growth performance hurdle: 70% weighting (87,500 rights) The rights subject to this performance condition will vest if the business unit that the executive responsible for achieves profitability growth targets over a three-year period.
-For the maximum availanumber of performance rights to vest, the executive's business unit must deliver cumulative segment profits at a maximum target level set by the Board, with a threshold level of segment profit to be achieved over the performance period in order for any performance rights to vest.
-A pro-rata vesting performance rights occurs between the threshold and maximum target levels of business unit segment profits. the business unit segment profit having to gro evels, the Board has used FY22 as the base year with ow at more than 30% per annum for the three-year segment profit target.
-The threshold level equates to annum.
-The vesting schedule of the rights subject to the Segment Profit growth hurdle is as follows: Segment profit annual compounding growth Percentage of rights vesting Less than or equal to Threshold 0% More than Threshold, less than Maximum Pro-rated vesting from 0% to 100% Equal or greater than Maximum 100% being the maximum If the performance conditions are achieved these full year financial results to the ASX. e rights will vest in August 2025 following release of the The Board has discretion to determine, amend a and calculate the vesting outcomes.
-Service condition: 30% weighting (37,500 rig hts) A portion of the performance rights will vest if the Executive KMP remains employed wit group in January 2027 (being four years after the rights were issued), subject to com Codan's code of conduct and values.
+The share price used by the Board in January 2023 to determine the face value of the shares was \$4 per share (5-day VWAP on 31 December 2022 was \$3.98), resulting in a face value of \$500,000 for the LTI grant to each executive.
+This represents the face value of the equity should ultimately received by the two Executive KMP will cof vesting.
+Eligibility: Only the Executive General Manager of the Tactical Communications business and the Executive General Manager of Zetron were eligible for this issue of performance rights.
+Summary of performance conditions: This LTI grant has two tranches.
+Seventy percent (7 remaining 30% is subject to a service condition (ret 70%) will be assessed against segment profit, and the cention based).
+Segment Profit growth performance hurdle: 7 70% weighting (87,500 rights) The rights subject to this performance condition will vest if the business unit that the executive is responsible for achieves profitability growth targets over a three-year period.
+For the maximum available number of performance rights to vest, the executive's business unit must deliver cumulative segment profits at a maximum target level set by the Board, with a threshold level of segment profit to be achieved over the performance period in order for any performance rights to vest.
+A pro-rata vesting of performance rights occurs between the threshold and maximum target levels of business unit segment profits.
+In determining the maximum target profitability levels, the Board has used FY22 as the base year with the business unit segment profit having to grow at more than 30% per annum for the three-year performance period to achieve the cumulative segment profit target.
+The threshold level equates to segment profits growing at more than 20% per annum.
+The vesting schedule of the rights subject to the Se egment Profit growth hurdle is as follows: Segment profit annual compounding growth Percentage of rights vesting Less than or equal to Threshold 0% More than Threshold, less than Maximum Pro-rated vesting from 0% to 100% Equal or greater than Maximum 100% being the maximum If the performance conditions are achieved these rights will vest in August 2025 following release of the full year financial results to the ASX. $The Board has \ discretion \ to \ determine, amend \ and \ calculate \ the \ vesting \ outcomes.$ Service condition: 30% weighting (37,500 rights) A portion of the performance rights will vest if the Executive KMP remains employed with the Codan group in January 2027 (being four years after the rights were issued), subject to compliance with Codan's code of conduct and values.
 No performance conditions apply to this portion.
-Performance 3 years from 1 July 2022 to 30 June 2025 for the e rights assessed against segment profit performance.
-Period: For the rights subject to the service period condi ition, the vesting date is January 2027.
+Performance period: ights assessed against segment profit performance.
+For the rights subject to the service period condition, the vesting date is January 2027.